 The sight of a rat or even its droppings in or around your home is enough to set your heart racing.
 Rats bring up more angst and disgust than any other pest and have been the object of disgust for centuries.

-Even though no one wants them around, rats gravitate to human dwellings, potentially transmitting deadly diseases.
+- Even though no one wants them around, rats gravitate to human dwellings, potentially transmitting deadly diseases.

-Considering the toll these pesky creatures take on people, you must keep them out of your home.
+- Considering the toll these creatures take on people, you must keep them out of your home.

 How do you do that?
 By investing in an outdoor rat trap.
-We’ll help select you the right outdoor rat trap by listing some of the best models available in the market.
+We’ll help select the right outdoor rat trap by listing some of the best models available in the market.